rocky-linux/documentation/docs/guides/automation/cron_jobs_howto.md

 `@daily  /usr/local/sbin/backup`

-### More Complex Options
+### More complex options

-So far, everything we have talked about has had pretty simplistic options, but what about the more complex task timings?
+So far, the solutions used have been pretty simplistic options, but what about more complex task timings?
 Say that you want to run your backup script every 10 minutes during the day (probably not a practical thing to do, but hey, this is an example!).
-To do this you would write:
+To do this your crontab would be :

 `*/10  *   *   *   *   /usr/local/sbin/backup`